With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreBaystate Medical Center Franklin Behavioral Health/psychiatry is one of mental health facilities in Franklin County, Massachusetts, located at 164 High Street, 1301 zip code.
-Baystate Medical Center Franklin Behavioral Health/psychiatry provides partial hospitalization/day treatment and hospital inpatient treatment.
-Baystate Medical Center Franklin Behavioral Health/psychiatry provides psychotropic medication, activity therapy and group therapy to adults, seniors 65 or older and young adults.
-Additional services provided at Baystate Medical Center Franklin Behavioral Health/psychiatry include mentoring/peer support/consumer-run services.
+Learn MoreBaystate Medical Center Franklin Behavioral Health/psychiatry is a mental health clinic in Franklin County, Massachusetts, located at 164 High Street, 1301 zip code.
+Baystate Medical Center Franklin Behavioral Health/psychiatry offers partial hospitalization/day treatment and hospital inpatient treatment.
+Baystate Medical Center Franklin Behavioral Health/psychiatry provides integrated dual diagnosis disorder treatment, psychotropic medication and activity therapy to adults, seniors 65 or older and young adults.
+Some other services provided by Baystate Medical Center Franklin Behavioral Health/psychiatry include mentoring/peer support/consumer-run services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.